DataDog/integrations-core/terraform/README.md

 }
 ```

 6. Run `terraform apply` to create this monitor in your Datadog account!

 ## Data Collected

 ### Metrics

-terraform does not include any metrics.
+Terraform does not include any metrics.

 ### Service Checks

-terraform does not include any service checks.
+Terraform does not include any service checks.

 ### Events

-terraform does not include any events.
+Terraform does not include any events.

 ## Troubleshooting